Language

 Risk Management Policy

-In order to enhance oversight, the Board of Directors resolved at its meeting on December 26, 2024, to merge the Audit Committee and the Risk Management Committee into a single entity known as the “Audit and Risk Committee”, which will assist the Board in promoting effective risk management and corporate governance.
-Additionally, it will report the implementation status to the Board at least once annually to ensure that the company's operations remain stable and aligned with the goal of sustainable development.
+In order to enhance supervision, the Board of Directors has established the Audit and Risk Committee to assist the Board in promoting risk management and corporate governance.
+The Committee shall report its implementation status to the Board at least once a year to ensure stable business operations and progress toward the goal of sustainable development.

 Organization Structure of Risk Management